Tapiolan urheilupuisto: Esport Center

 Esport Center was opened in 1981 and the adjoining Esport Fitness Center was opened in 1983.
 Comprising over 20,000 m2, the center features two gyms with diverse training options; more than 50 racket sport courts, including thirteen indoor and two outdoor tennis courts, sixteen badminton courts and six squash courts; a selection of group sports facilities, including the HotStudio for hot yoga and pilates and the TripStudio for Les Mills The Trip indoor cycling classes; the Esport Pro Shop, a sports equipment store; and the Esport Café.

 Espoo Center houses the OVO Training Center, a facility used by the gymnastics club Olarin Voimistelijat ry (OVO), which boasts one of the top aesthetic group gymnastics teams in the world.

 The center serves as physical headquarters to the Espoo Squash Rackets Club (ESRC), the largest squash club in Finland.

 Extreme Esport

 Extreme Esport was opened at the Esport Center in 2018.
 It offers a wide range of indoor athletic activities and games including a giant trampoline area, a "Ninja Warrior" obstacle course, dodgeball courts, a ropes course, and a foam pit.

 Espoo Metro Areena

 Espoo Metro Areena (previously Barona-areena) is a privately owned sports arena located in the Tapiolan Urheilupuisto.
 The arena has been primarily used for ice hockey and it was the home arena of the Espoo Blues of the Liiga from 1999 to 2016, and of Espoo United of the Mestis from 2016 until the franchise was dissolved in 2018.
 It is able to accommodate 6,982 seats for ice hockey games and 8,000 for concerts.

 Espoo hosted the 2019 IIHF Women's World Championship and all games were played at Espoo Metro Areena.
-As such, the arena was the setting for the Miracle in Espoo.